epoptes/epoptes.org/sponsoring.md

 In 2009, as part of a project called [sch-scripts](https://sch-scripts.gitlab.io), Epoptes [received funding](https://old.ellak.gr/index658a.html?option=com_openwiki&Itemid=103&id=ellak:sch-scripts) from [GFOSS](https://gfoss.eu).

-# Donations
+## Donations

 If you would like to support Epoptes development, you can submit a donation at the following link:
 [https://paypal.me/epoptes](https://paypal.me/epoptes)

-Please include your IRC nickname in the Notes field, because donors get free support via chat/VNC in the [freenode IRC channel](http://ts.sch.gr/repo/irc).
+Please include your  nickname in the Notes field, because donors get free support via chat/VNC in the [chat room](https://ltsp.org/advanced/chat-room/).

-# Bounties
+## Bounties

 You may also offer a bounty for implementing a new feature that you'd like to see implemented in Epoptes.
 Just [file an issue](https://github.com/epoptes/epoptes/issues) and mention that you're interested in sponsoring its implementation.